climatiq/Open-Emission-Factors-DB/ID_STRUCTURE_GUIDANCE.md

 - **Health Care**
 - **Social Care**

-This category is for estimating the CO2 equivalent emissions incurred through expenditure on health or social care services or supplies.
+These categories are for estimating the CO2 equivalent emissions incurred through expenditure on health or social care services or supplies.

 `["health" or "social"]_care-type_[e.g. "vaccines_other_biological_medical_products"]`
 \